Pennsylvania law makes it illegal to pass a stopped school bus. Yet local school bus drivers continue

 Our students' safety, health and well being should be everyone’s priority.
-Ferguson Township Police have compiled a safety checklist for students, parents, and anyone who is responsible for keeping kids safe on their way to and from school.
+Ferguson Township Police have compiled a safety checklist (below) for students, parents, and anyone who is responsible for keeping kids safe on their way to and from school.

 Protecting students who are taking the bus to school, walking, riding bikes, or riding in cars